aprovoNYU/spreadsheets-experiments/README.md

 **spreadsheets-download.ipynb**: Jupyter notebook containing Python script to download spreadsheet files in bulk

+**excel-tab-names.ipynb**: Jupyter notebook that takes sample file and creates a list of files and any Excel tab names

 **zenodo-download.sh**: bash script to bulk download spreadsheet files

 ## Files